longwa/bootstrap-crumbs/README.md

 This plugin is based off of the Grails Breadcrumbs plugin (http://grails.org/plugin/breadcrumbs).
 It works in exactly the same way and supports the same options but uses the Twitter Bootstrap styles and pure CSS instead of requiring the jQuery breadcrumbs library.

+Thanks to *hardwickj* for doing all the work, I mostly just copied and hacked his code.

 Usage
 -----
 To use the plugin, simply add the following to your layout: